 Clock & Timer Circuit DiagramsLCD-LED Display

-With S1 in position A, T1 applies the clock signal to the probe.
-This buffer stage can deliver a current of up to 100 mA via limiting resistor R7.
-In practice, this means that the probe can inject the 3 Hz signal into any digital circuit, thereby. overruling all logic outputs.
-Only short circuits can cause the signal to disappear and the probe can, therefore, quickly detect them.
-This is, however, a rough and ready test, because it means that the tester short-circuits all outputs connected to the track that is being examined, whereas manufacturers allow this to happen to only one output at a time.
+This circuit, comprising only two integrated circuits (ICs), demonstrates versatility by performing three distinct test functions, selectable through switch S1.
+Centered around a clock generator, IC1a-1c generates a rectangular signal with a frequency of 3 Hz.
+In position A of switch S1, T1 utilizes the clock signal to energize the probe.
+This buffer stage can deliver a current of up to 100 mA through the limiting resistor R7.
+Practically, this allows the probe to inject a 3 Hz signal into any digital circuit, effectively overriding all logic outputs.
+The detection of short circuits becomes swifter as only such anomalies can cause the signal to vanish.
+However, it’s essential to note that this method represents a rudimentary test, short-circuiting all outputs connected to the examined track simultaneously, whereas manufacturers typically allow this to occur for only one output at a time.

 Multi-function test probe Schematic diagram